Bringing It Back: Brenda Lee version

 Brenda Lee had been a pop music artist during the 1960s with songs like "Sweet Nothin's" and "I'm Sorry" but was marketed towards the country field in the 1970s.
 She had a string of US top ten singles during the decade.
 Among them was two charting singles from 1975, one of them being "Bringing It Back".
-Lee's version was produced by Owen Bradley.
+Lee's version was recorded in January 1975 in a session produced by Owen Bradley.
 Her version received positive reviews from magazines, with Cash Box calling it "a strong lyric set" while Billboard called it "a lovely ballad".
 "Bringing It Back" was issued as a single by MCA Records in July 1975, incorrectly spelling the writer's name as "Greg Gordon".
-It reached the top 30 on the North American country song charts, rising to number 23 on the US Hot Country Songs chart and number 26 on the Canadian Country Tracks chart.
+It first charted in early August, then reached the Top 40 on the North American country song charts, rising to number 23 on the US Hot Country Songs chart in mid-September, also reaching number 26 on the Canadian Country Tracks chart.